-Office of Student Affairs
+Division of Student Affairs

-Within the Office of Student Affairs you will find student involvement and leadership, counseling services, services for students with disabilities, career development resources, Greek life, a learning center, student accountability and advocacy, over 60 organizations, and much more.
-The office of the Dean of Student Affairs is located in the Taylor Center Room 157 and the phone number is 334-244-3620.
+Within the Office of Student Affairs you will find student involvement and leadership, counseling services, services for students with disabilities, career development resources, Greek life, a learning center, and orientation student accountability and advocacy, over 60 organizations, and much more.
+The office of the Vice Chancellor of Student Affairs is located in the Taylor Center Room 163 and the phone number is 334-244-3620.
 Please call for more information.